vanina123/My-capstone/README.md

 - [📝 License](#license)

-# 📖 [My-capstone1] <a name="about-project">https://github.com/vanina123/My-capstone</a>
+# 📖 [My-capstone] <a name="about-project">https://github.com/vanina123/My-capstone</a>

  # Brief

-**[Girl-Education]** My capstone1 project is about Gild child education in Africa, we ought to give our girl children the privellege of tech education
+**[Girl-Education]** My capstone project is about Gild child education in Africa, we ought to give our girl children the privellege of tech education

 ## 🛠 Built With <a name="built-with"></a>
 - HTML